 When our cars are parked at home or in the streets, they take up space and are of no use.
 The Tridika aims to change that by letting us use our vehicles for purposes other than transport.
 We are already paying taxes for our private parking spaces, so why not put them to use?
 Think how easy it would be to enter your home directly from the elevator with your arms full of groceries!

 The Tridika could also be used with a townhouse, fitted inside existing garages or serving as shared people movers in certain residential areas where the infrastructure would already be in place.
 In this case, you would simply order the vehicle and pay your fare with your smartphone.

-The Tridika concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Tridika concept was developed in June 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Drone Tower concept.